m9395/odps/intl.en-US/Development/SQL/UDT/Usage examples.md

 ## Overload functions

 In MaxCompute, user-defined functions \(UDFs\) overload functions by overloading the `evaluate` method.
 Generics are not supported in this mode.
-Therefore, you must write an `evaluate` method for each supported data type when you define a function.
+To define a function, you must write an `evaluate` method for each supported data type.
 Functions with some input types such as ARRAY cannot be overloaded in this mode.
 If the Resolve annotation is unavailable, Python UDFs or user-defined table-valued functions \(UDTFs\) determine input parameters based on the number of parameters and support variable-length parameters.
-However, when this mechanism is used, the compiler does not detect specific errors in static mode.
+However, if this mechanism is used, the compiler does not detect specific errors in static mode.

-In this case, you can use UDT to overload functions.
-UDT supports generics, class inheritance, and variable-length parameters, and offer flexible methods to define functions.
+To address this issue, you can use a UDT to overload functions.
+UDTs support generics, class inheritance, and variable-length parameters, and offer flexible methods to define functions.
 Example:

 ```
 public class UDTClass {